squon66/fullstack_boilerplate/SOLUTION.md

 - For caching I choose to user localStorage as opposed to a server memory cache which would still take a server hit.
 Although still could be advantageous.
 Perhaps using an indexDB wold be better given the formatting challenges I had with localStorage

-- I tried sharing types on the server with a shared folder but couldn't get it to work.

 FRONTEND NOTES

-- Would have liked to be able to more granularly define components but didn't have the time.

 - I never got around to AI question story.
 If I did, that would have required a different type of questio so adding questionType to the schema might be appropriate

-- I have logic for saving/retrieving cached data in localStorage but it's commented out.

 - I decided to cache the quiz data in localStorage to avoid hitting the server everytime.
 Given it's not that big of a payload, perhaps that was overkill.